katamveerakowshik/ecommerce-website/README.md

 # E-commerce Website

-A Django-based e-commerce website with features similar to Amazon.
+A Django-based e-commerce website with features similar to Amazon

-## Features
-- User authentication (login, register, profile)
-- Product catalog with categories
-- Shopping cart functionality
-- Order management
-- Responsive design using Bootstrap

 ## Setup Instructions